School and Community

 RESIDENTS’ AND OTHER LOCAL GROUPS

-Local residents will be offered the opportunity to participate in a parallel workshop, to create a further giant puppet embodying ‘The Spirit of London’.
+Local residents will be offered the opportunity to participate in a workshop to create a giant puppet embodying their concept of the modern ‘The Spirit of London’.
 What does it mean to them?
 How will they capture that in aesthetic form?
 We can’t wait to see what they come up with!

 Further opportunities for the local community engagement will include a sewing circle for costume making, stewarding and general volunteering.